 How to enter:

-- Teachers or librarians must subscribe to faultlinesintheconstitution.com.
-(Students can subscribe, too.)
+- Teachers, librarians or students must subscribe to faultlinesintheconstitution.com.

 - Each blog post should be a maximum of 550 words.

-- Winning entries may be edited by Cynthia and Sanford Levinson and by Peachtree Publishers, with edits approved by the student, before publication.
+- Winning entries may be edited by Cynthia and Sanford Levinson and by Peachtree Publishers, with edits approved by the entrant, before publication.

-- Two sets of prizes will be awarded—one for students ages 10-13 and one for students ages 14-18, and one for teachers/librarians.
+- Three sets of prizes will be awarded—one for students ages 10-13, one for students ages 14-18, and one for teachers/librarians.

 - Each winner’s school will receive a free 20-minute Skype visit with the book’s co-authors.